Taylorwaldo/cloud-banking-compliance-scanner/README.md

-# Cloud Banking Compliance Scanner
+# Cloud Banking Compliance Scanner Project

 ## About
 An automated AWS compliance scanner tailored for banking industry requirements (PCI-DSS, SOX, FFIEC), built to identify and remediate security gaps in cloud infrastructure.
 This tool demonstrates the critical importance of continuous compliance monitoring in financial services.